 Why You Must Evacuate Air from a Car Before Charging the A/C with Refrigerant

-One very important step in recharging your air conditioning system with refrigerant is vacuuming the whole system to eliminate any present air within the system.
+One very important step in recharging your air conditioning system with refrigerant is vacuuming the whole system to eliminate any present air.
 Avoiding this step if the system is empty can lead to issues and problems affecting your A/C’s performance.
 Here are six reasons why evacuating your car’s A/C system is necessary.

 1. Contamination with Non-Condensable Gasses: